 (D) The licensee shall maintain knowledge of the duties, responsibilities, and accountabilities of an HME provider and shall practice in accordance with the following:

 (1) The laws regulating the provision of HME providers as outlined in Chapter 4752. of the Revised Code;

 (2) The rules of the board;

 (3) Any other applicable federal and state laws and rules; or

 (4) Position statements, standards of care or guidelines for providing HME services from nationally recognized bodies such as CMS medicare DMEPOS supplier standards, JCAHO, or other accrediting organizations recognized by the board pursuant to rule 4761:1-4-01 of the Administrative Code.

-(E) A licensee and their staff shall demonstrate competence and accountability in all areas as an HME provider in which they are engaged which includes, but is not limited to, the following:
+(E) A licensee and their staff shall demonstrate competence and accountability in all areas of HME services in which they are engaged , including, but not limited to, the following:

 (1) HME storage, leasing, sales, delivery, billing service, maintenance, cleaning, infection control and/or repair;

 (2) Appropriate recognition, referral, or consultation and intervention when a complication arises in conjunction with the function of HME or when a change in patient or client compliance occurs;

 (3) Referral to another HME service provider if the client's needs are beyond the scope of the licensee.